giraffe-fsharp/Giraffe.ViewEngine/README.md

 ### Rendering Views

-Rendering views in Giraffe is done through one of the following functions:
+Rendering views with the `Giraffe.ViewEngine` can be done in several ways.
+The `RenderView` module exposes three sub modules which can be used to specify the desired output format:

+- `RenderView.IntoStringBuilder` implements functions to render a view into a `StringBuilder` object which can be used for further processing.
+- `RenderView.AsString` implements functions to output a view directly as a `string`.
+- `RenderView.AsBytes` implements functions to output a view directly as a `byte array`.

+All three sub modules implement the following public functions:

-- `renderHtmlDocument`
+- `htmlDocument`
-- `renderHtmlNodes`
+- `htmlNodes`
-- `renderHtmlNode`
+- `htmlNode`
-- `renderXmlNodes`
+- `xmlNodes`
-- `renderXmlNode`
+- `xmlNode`

-The `Giraffe.ViewEngine` cannot only be used to render HTML views, but also for any other XML based content such as `<svg>` images or other arbitrary XML based data.
+#### Rendering HTML

-The `renderHtmlDocument` function takes a single `XmlNode` as input parameter and renders a HTML page with a `DOCTYPE` declaration.
+The `htmlDocument` function takes a single `XmlNode` as input parameter and renders a HTML page with a `DOCTYPE` declaration.
 This function should be used for rendering a complete HTML document.

-The `renderHtmlNodes` function takes an `XmlNode list` as input parameter and will output a single HTML string containing all the rendered HTML code.
-The `renderHtmlNode` function renders a single `XmlNode` element into a valid HTML string.
-Both, the `renderHtmlNodes` and `renderHtmlNode` function are useful for use cases where a HTML snippet needs to be created without a `DOCTYPE` declaration (e.g. templated emails, etc.).
+The `htmlNodes` function takes an `XmlNode list` as input parameter and will output a single HTML string containing all the rendered HTML code.
+The `htmlNode` function renders a single `XmlNode` element into a valid HTML string.
+Both, the `htmlNodes` and `htmlNode` function are useful for use cases where a HTML snippet needs to be created without a `DOCTYPE` declaration (e.g. email templates, etc.).

+#### Rendering XML

+Views cannot only be rendered into HTML pages but also into other XML based content such as SVG images or other data objects.

-The `renderXmlNodes` and `renderXmlNode` function are identical to `renderHtmlNodes` and `renderHtmlNode`, except that they will render void elements differently:
+The `xmlNodes` and `xmlNode` function are identical to `htmlNodes` and `htmlNode`, except that they will render void elements differently:

 ```fsharp
 let someTag = voidTag "foo"